Three ways to take the pain out of contract management

 - Make your team accountable – Include contract KPIs in your procurement team’s objectives.
 All buyers and category managers should be responsible for ensuring that they hold signed supplier contracts for the categories they work on.
 It should be their responsibility to gather them from other departments, even though they are not the ‘owners’, and to upload them into a contract management solution

-- Capitalise on the results – Procurement leaders should routinely review their teams’ compliance with keeping contract management solutions up to date and actively use the output to drive better category planning and organise quarterly workloads
+- Capitalise on the results – Procurement leaders should routinely review their teams’ compliance with keeping contract management solutions up to date and actively use the output to drive better category management and organise quarterly workloads

 - Choose the right technology solution – Using a standalone contract management solution is helpful, but on its own it can get neglected very quickly.
 Select an integrated procurement technology solution that links contract management with other modules such as spend analytics and supplier performance management.
 An integrated solution that connects different modules together provides more insightful output that can inform better decision-making, e.g. linking spend analytics with contract management allows procurement teams to track supplier contract compliance and ‘spend under management’ – key indicators to how well procurement is doing within the wider organisation